-trans mapf = {
+trans $$mapf = \{ x \Rightarrow f(x); \}$$

-$$x \Rightarrow f(x);$$

-}

 In this example, there is no return statement in the right hand side (r.h.s.) of the unique rule of the transformation.
-Then, the strategy for the transformation application is to apply in parallel as many occurrences of the rule as possible to the collection, provided that the sub-collection matched by an occurrence do not intersect a sub-collection matched by another occurrence.
-In this case, this means that every element x in the collection is replaced by f(x).
+Then, the strategy for the transformation application is to apply in parallel as many occurrences of the rule as possible to the collection, provided that the subcollection matched by an occurrence does not intersect a sub-collection matched by another occurrence.
+In this case, it means that every element x in the collection is replaced by f(x).